brefphp/benchmarks/README.md

 ## Results

-This is a comparison of the response time from an EC2 machine in the same region, on both a NodeJS lambda (`node.js`) and a PHP lambda (`bref.php`).
+This is a comparison of the HTTP response time from an EC2 machine in the same region, on both a NodeJS lambda (`node.js`) and a PHP lambda (`bref.php`).
+This is not the lambda's execution time but the real HTTP response time.

 I run the test 3 times for each combination and I keep the lowest one.
 When in doubt I run a 4th or 5th measurement.